Louisiana Tech Lady Techsters softball

-The Louisiana Tech Lady Techsters softball team represents Louisiana Tech University in NCAA Division I college softball.
-The team participates in Conference USA.
-They are currently coached by head coach Josh Taylor.
-They play home games at Dr. Billy Bundrick Field.
-The Lady Techsters have made eleven NCAA Tournament appearances and have advanced to the Women's College World Series three times.
+The Louisiana Tech Lady Techsters softball is the team represents Louisiana Tech University in NCAA Division I college softball.
+The team currently participates in the Sun Belt Conference.
+They are currently coached by their head coach Josh Taylor.
+They play their home games at Dr. Billy Bundrick Field.
+The Lady Techsters have made eleven NCAA Tournament appearances in program history and have advanced to the Women's College World Series a total of three times.

 On April 25, 2019, a tornado struck the Louisiana Tech campus, completely destroying the team's home stadium that was then known as the Lady Techster Softball Complex.
-In March of 2020, construction began on a new stadium which was completed and unveiled as the Lady Techsters' new home ahead of the 2021 spring season.
+In March 2020, construction began on a new stadium which was completed and unveiled as the Lady Techsters' new home ahead of the 2021 spring season.

 History

 In Bill Galloway’s first season as head coach of the Lady Techsters in 1981, he led Tech to a record of 52-18 and the first of three trips to the College World Series, and the tradition of winning and dominance throughout the 1980s began.
 Louisiana Tech reached the NCAA tournament the next six seasons, including two additional College World Series appearances in 1985 and 1986.

 Overall, the Lady Techsters boast three Louisiana Tech College World Series teams (1983, 1985, 1986), 11 NCAA Regional squads (1982, 1983, 1984, 1985, 1986, 1987, 1988, 1995, 2008, 2017, 2019) and five NFCA All-Americans.